GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 - Allow users to collect and organize information across websites.
 - Add features to the Chrome Dev Tools.

-See [Extension development Overview][doc-dev-overview] for a complete list of API capabilities.
+See [Extension development overview][doc-dev-overview] for a complete list of API capabilities.

 ## Extension files {: #extension-files }